jaaclaine/100-days-of-code/README.md

 - **DAY 003 -** started the javascript part
 - **DAY 004 -** spend so many time searching for thing in javascript that i didn't know how to do, but worthed
 - **DAY 005 -** working on personal projects
+- **DAY 006 -** helping a friend learn a little bit of codeing count as coding, right?